Puerto Rico governor's likely successor may not soothe protester's ire

-SAN JUAN (Reuters) - Puerto Rico Governor Ricardo Rosselló’s resignation Wednesday will draw cheers from protesters, politicians and financial stakeholders, but his tapped replacement - Justice Secretary Wanda Vazquez Garced - has not elicited the same excitement.
+SAN JUAN, July 25 (Reuters) - Puerto Rico Governor Ricardo Rosselló’s resignation Wednesday will draw cheers from protesters, politicians and financial stakeholders, but his tapped replacement - Justice Secretary Wanda Vazquez Garced - has not elicited the same excitement.

 A key vacancy in the U.S. territory’s chain of succession makes Vazquez, a 59-year-old former district attorney, next in line for the island’s highest office.